RobZuazua/CrashCode/README.md

-# Master the Technical Interview

-I made Crash Code to inspire engineers of all backgrounds to master the technical coding interview.
+I built Crash Code to inspire all of us to master the technical coding interview.

-Mastering the interview transforms your life.
-New opportunities, new coworkers, new friends, and new possibilities.

-The truth is simple.
-To master anything, ***Intuitive understanding > practice***.
+Why?
+Because the coding interview is often a hurdle that holds us back from reaching our ultimate potential.

+Once we have mastered it, we gain new possibilities.

 ###  Training

-My passion is to inspire.
-To show you what it is possible for yourself.
-To be a friend through your journey.

 1. I have identified every core concept, common nuance & technicality of every category of questions.
 (See the data in each category's README)